3 Helpful Reasons to Turn Your Phone Off at Work

 Turn Phone Off: Reasons to Make the Switch

-But have you ever considered how many times a day you’re distracted by your very own smart phone or cell phone?
+But have you ever considered how many times a day your smart phone or cell phone distracts you?

 Smart phones allow us to surf the web, watch movies, chat with friends, play games, buy products, write messages, research information, take surveys…and the list goes on and on!